nss-evening-cohort-26/pos-terminal-the-algorithm-avengers/README.md

 - They were in need of a POS application built to help them keep up with their many order types.

 ## MVP Features
-- When the app first loads, the user should see a home screen that Welcome's the user with their name along with the view orders and create an order button.
+- When the app first loads, the user should see a home screen that welcomes the user with their name, along with the "View Orders" and "Create an Order" buttons.
-- A list of all of the orders when the user click on 'view orders'.
+- A list of all the orders appears when the user clicks on "View Orders."
-- Every order should display the name of the customer, if the order is open or closed, customers phone number, email adress and the order type.
-Order type options were online, in person, over the phone.
+- Each order should display the name of the customer, whether the order is open or closed, the customer's phone number, email address, and the order type.
+The order type options include online, in person, and over the phone.
-- Voldermort's Army: Create a separate container of cards that hold the cards for students that have been expelled.
-These should be styled differently from Hogwarts students.
+- A user should be able to create, edit, and delete an order.
+When deleting an order, all order items associated with that order should be deleted as well.
+- An order will contain menu items when 'details' is clicked.
+Here, only the items associated with that order should be visible.
+The items will display the menu item name and its price.
+- The user should be able to add an item to an order and delete an item from that order only.
+- To close an order, a user should click 'Go to Payment' where they can select a payment type (cash, check, debit, credit, or mobile payment) and enter the tip amount.
+- Submitting the closed order should add that amount to the Revenue page.

 ## Stretch Feature
-- When a new student is added an object should be created and that object should be pushed into an array of students that then prints to the DOM.
-- House Colors: The color of the student's card changes depending on which house they were sorted.
-- Card Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)
-- A user should be able to create an order, edit and delete an order.
-When deleting an order all order items associated with that order should be deleted as well.
-- An order will contain the menu items when 'details is clicked'.
-Here you should see only the items associated with that order.
-The Items will display the menu item name and its price.
--  The user should be able to add an item to an order and delete an item from only that order.
--  To close an order a user should click 'go to payment' where they can select payment type (cash, check, debit, credit, or mobile-payment) and tip amount.
--  Submitting the close order should add that amount to the Revenue page.

 ## Planning for HHP+W
 - [ERD](https://github.com/nss-evening-cohort-26/pos-terminal-the-algorithm-avengers/assets/153558948/7a76847f-c980-4eb9-8624-c021b15bb096)